COLOURING HISTORY

 Captain Sir John Franklin

-Captain of HMS Erebus, and leader of the failed British voyage of Arctic exploration, 1845
+Captain onboard HMS Erebus, and leader of the British voyage of Arctic exploration, 1845

 Captain James Fitzjames; Captain of HMS Erebus under Sir John Franklin, of the ill fated Franklin Expedition of 1845.